49ers running back Tevin Coleman injures right shoulder - WHIZ News

 SANTA CLARA, Calif.
-(AP) — 49ers running back Tevin Coleman has been carted off the field in the second quarter of the NFC championship game with a right shoulder injury.
+(AP) — 49ers running back Tevin Coleman was carted off the field in the second quarter of the NFC championship game Sunday with a right shoulder injury and was listed as out for the remainder of the game.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL